-It’s not that the story starts any better than the previous one, since Loki basically starts killing right away.
+It’s not that the story starts any better than the previous one since Loki basically starts killing right away.
 He kills a servant, due to a misunderstanding.
 Or actually, he took offense to something Fimafeng and Elder said, after which he killed the former.

 Yet, he is allowed back in for the feast because he is Odin’s blood brother.
-From here, he starts an insult-spree in which he buries many of the ones present under a mountain of inappropriate comments.
+From here, he starts an insult spree in which he buries many of the ones present under a mountain of inappropriate comments.
 But, not false comments, as indicated earlier.
 Rather, comments that the gods didn’t want to hear.
 Loki really does it for the reactions, hoping to get some exciting responses.

 One of the insults was the one against Frigg, claiming that she cheated on her husband Odin.
-Loki also showed his manipulative side, since he tricks Thor into butting heads with the giant Geirrǫðr.
+Loki also shows his manipulative side, since he tricks Thor into butting heads with the giant Geirrǫðr.
 As suspected, Loki called Thor out for not being strong enough to do so.
 Of course, Thor fell for it.
 But, Thor actually won the battle.

 While everybody was busy with the battle and victory of Thor, Loki transformed himself into a salmon and jumped into the river.
 Easily escaping the wrath of the gods.

-Building Brighter Futures as Shapeshifter
+Building Brighter Futures as a Shapeshifter

 Brighter times start to appear at the point that Thor arrives at Loki’s place and tells him a story.
 That is to say, Thor awoke that morning without his beloved hammer.
 Although known for his shenanigans, Loki offered to help find Thor’s hammer.

 Thor definitely had every reason to accept the help of Loki, even after the track record he had built up.
-That’s because after the Ragnarök, Loki made sure that the sons of Thor would become the gods of the new world.
+That’s because, after the Ragnarök, Loki made sure that the sons of Thor would become the gods of the new world.

 Loki first asked the fertility goddess Frigg for her magic cloak, which would allow Loki to fly and discover the location of Thor’s hammer more quickly.
-Thor was delighted, and away went Loki.
+Thor was delighted and away went Loki.